EnigmaDragons/LDJam55/retro.md

 - Silas - The dungeon layout coming together at the 66 hours mark
 - Andreas - Getting to work with a team THAT professional
 - NOM - Great team leaders and direction, pro organisation, almost no gitpull heart palpatations...
-- Looking for underwater sounding samples/sounds and seeing the full game come together at the end
+- Amerigo - Looking for underwater sounding samples/sounds and seeing the full game come together at the end

 5. What is your favorite thing in the game?
 - Gordy - The main character model and animations are great!
 Magical!